1856 Democratic National Convention: Declined

 Eleven candidates were nominated for the vice presidency, but a number of them attempted to withdraw themselves from consideration, among them the eventual nominee, John C. Breckinridge of Kentucky.
 Breckinridge supported fellow Kentuckian Linn Boyd for the vice presidential nomination.
-However, following a draft effort led by the delegation from Vermont, Breckinridge was nominated on the second ballot.
+On the first ballot, Representative John A. Quitman of Mississippi was the front-runner, but his extreme pro-slavery views meant he no real prospect of gaining the required two-thirds majority.
+Following a draft effort led by the delegation from Vermont, Breckinridge was nominated unanimously on the second ballot.
 As Vermont's David Allen Smalley stated, "No Democrat has a right to refuse his services when his country calls."